CBI 5: The Brain: Plot

-Iyer learns from Vikram that Sandeep's actual name is Paul Meyjo.
+Iyer learns from a paralysed Vikram that Sandeep's actual name is Paul Meyjo.
 Later they find Meyjo at a private space near a beach.
 While questioning him they find many designs to a pacemaker and notes describing how to hack a pacemaker.
-They ask Paul about this and he tells them that he made those to prove his friend, Dr. Venu's claim that a person cannot externally hack a pacemaker.
+They ask Meyjo about this and he tells them that he made those to prove his friend, Dr. Venu's claim that a person cannot externally hack a pacemaker.
 They are forced to release Meyjo due to a lack of evidence.
 Later, Sathyadas comes to meet Iyer to share with him that he had seen lights coming out of Sam's guesthouse, which was supposedly empty.
 Iyer decides to investigate and finds that someone was indeed there.
-Iyer conjectures that murder of Minister Samad was an accident, and the original intended victim had been Susan George, a patient of the late Dr. Venu and also the wife of a renowned doctor, Dr. George Abraham.
-She is visited by a disguised Meyjo not long before the CBI infiltrate the house to save her.
+Iyer conjectures that murder of Samad was an accident and the original intended victim was Susan, a patient of the Dr. Venu and the wife of a renowned doctor, Dr. George Abraham.
+She is visited by a priest-disguised Meyjo not long before the CBI infiltrate the house to save her.